JoyceFayek/Diabetes-prediction-using-logistic-regression/README.md

 ----------------------------------------
  <b>data understanding</b>

-        -The data contains 768 rows and 9 columns</p>
+        -The data contains 768 rows and 9 columns
-        -All data is numerical</p>
+        -All data is numerical
-        -There is no nulls in all columns</p>
+        -There is no nulls in all columns
 ----------------------------------------
 <b>Data preparation</b>